zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/01-problem-and-solution-for-immutable-updates.md

+---
+title: '01.
+Problem and Solution for Immutable Updates'
+metaTitle: '01.
+Problem and Solution for Immutable Updates'
+metaDescription: 'Capture Application Logic in Pure Functions to Create Immutable State.'
+---

 # The problem (and solution) on deep immutable state updates

 ## 02. [Capture Application Logic in Pure Functions to Create Immutable State](https://egghead.io/lessons/javascript-capture-application-logic-in-pure-functions-to-create-immutable-state)